Using the Mood Meter to Interrupt Emotional Reactivity

 I apologize for the subsequent responses

 Reactivity is a neurological reaction rather than a personal shortcoming.
-Establishing a pause between feeling and action is crucial to managing it.
+Discover How to Respond Instead of React Using Emotional Intelligence.

 The Significance of Interrupting Reactivity